WeblateOrg/weblate/docs/admin/install.rst

 Periodic tasks using Celery beat
 ++++++++++++++++++++++++++++++++

 Weblate comes with built-in setup for scheduled tasks.
-You can however define additional tasks in :file:`settings.py`, for example see :ref:`lazy-commit`.
+Define additional tasks in :file:`settings.py`, for example see :ref:`lazy-commit`.

-The tasks are supposed to be executed by Celery beats daemon.
-In case it is not working properly, it might not be running or its database was corrupted.
-Check the Celery startup logs in such case to figure out root cause.
+The tasks are supposed to be executed by Celery beat daemon.
+If it is not working properly, it might not be running or its database corrupted.
+Check the Celery startup logs to figure out root cause if that is the case.

 Monitoring Celery status
 ++++++++++++++++++++++++

 You can use :djadmin:`celery_queues` to see current length of Celery task queues.
-In case the queue will get too long, you will also get configuration error in the admin interface.
+If the queue gets too long, you also get a configuration error in the admin interface.

 .. warning::

-   The Celery errors are by default only logged into Celery log and are not visible to user.
+   Celery errors are only in the Celery log by default, and not visible to the user.
 In case you want to have overview on such failures, it is recommended to configure :ref:`collecting-errors`.

 .. seealso::